tripathiji16/CV-coach/README.md

 ### Usage
 - Fill in your details and upload your resume (PDF).
 - The app will analyze your resume, provide a score, recommend skills and courses, and offer improvement tips.
+- Jump to the feedback page to rate the experience.
+- Login to admin side with given credentials: userid `admin` and password `admin@resume-analyzer`.
 - Admins can view analytics and user feedback.
+- for reference go to screenshots.

 ---